Code-Institute-Submissions/Stream1-Project/README.md

 ### What does it do?

-The website will allow users to complete forms and ocntact the band regarding bookings and will allow users to access media files from the band.
+The website will allow users to complete a form and contact the band regarding bookings and will allow users to access media files from the band.

 ### How does it work?